iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module I: Runtime Encoding Protocol

-To realize our proposed selective QEC strategy on TIQC, we introduce \textbf{\frameworkname}, a comprehensive system design that dynamically combines bare and logical qubits for achieving low-overhead EFT.
-It consists of three synergistic modules, each addressing a critical system-level challenge.

-\textbf{\frameworkname~Module I: Runtime Encoding Protocol (Sec.~\ref{sec:encoding}).} This module addresses the core technical challenge of \textit{how to convert a bare qubit into a logical qubit—and vice versa—at runtime, without relying on post-selection or known initial states}.
-This capability is essential for dynamic switching between encoding modes and for preserving logical information throughout the computation.
-The optimization goal here is to ensure this transformation introduces minimal noise, thus enhancing the overall fidelity.

-\textbf{\frameworkname~Module II: Hybrid Instruction Set Architecture (ISA) (Sec.~\ref{sec:hybrid-isa}).} Once runtime encoding becomes possible, the next challenge is to \textit{integrate this functionality into the system architecture}.
-This module introduces a \textbf{hardware-aware hybrid ISA} that partitions the ion-trap system into three logical regions: a \textit{bare region}, a \textit{logical region}, and a \textit{boundary region} that serves as the interface for encoding transitions.
-The ISA includes tailored instruction sets for operations in each region, enabling seamless coordination of hybrid execution.
-This architectural abstraction is essential for managing qubit roles, simplifying microarchitecture control, and allowing clean separation between encoded and unencoded logic.

-\textbf{\frameworkname~Module III: Compiler with Dynamic Encoding (Sec.~\ref{sec:compiler}).} To fully exploit the flexibility of \frameworkname, this module develops a fidelity- and resource-aware compiler that \textit{dynamically orchestrates encoding decisions, routing, and gate scheduling} based on hardware layout and noise characteristics.
-Drawing inspiration from classical register allocation and NISQ-era routing strategies, our compiler minimizes encoding transitions and ensures high-fidelity execution while reducing space-time overhead.

-\textbf{Synergy Across Modules.} These modules form a tightly integrated stack.
-The runtime encoding protocol enables state-preserving switches between encodings; the hybrid ISA provides architectural support for managing this dynamism; and the compiler orchestrates when and where to switch encodings based on application demands and hardware constraints.
-Together, they enable a new paradigm of hybrid QEC execution tailored for TIQC, balancing accuracy and resource efficiency for near-term demonstrations of EFT.

-\section{\frameworkname~Module I: Runtime Encoding Protocol}
+\section{Module I: Runtime Encoding Protocol}

-This section presents our runtime encoding strategy, inspired by gauge-fixing theory~\cite{vuillot2019code, poulin2005stabilizer}, which converts a bare physical qubit, which holds an arbitrary, program-specific quantum state, into a fully protected logical qubit encoded in a surface code of any target distance.
-Crucially, this transformation is entirely \emph{in-situ}, without relying on post-selection or the preparation of known initial states—both of which are fundamentally incompatible with general-purpose runtime execution.
-This distinguishes our method from conventional approaches such as state injection~\cite{lao2022magic, li2015magic}, magic state distillation~\cite{bravyi2005universal, bravyi2012magic, haah2018codes}, or FT rotation-based state preparation~\cite{choi2023fault}.
+This section presents our runtime encoding strategy, inspired by gauge-fixing theory~\cite{vuillot2019code, poulin2005stabilizer}, which converts a bare physical qubit, holding an arbitrary and program-specific quantum state, directly into a fully protected logical qubit encoded in a surface code of any target distance.
+Crucially, this transformation is performed \emph{in-situ} on the data qubit itself, without the need for preparing additional ancilla logical qubits or post-selecting known ancilla states.
+Unlike conventional approaches such as state injection~\cite{lao2022magic, li2015magic}, magic state distillation~\cite{bravyi2005universal, bravyi2012magic, haah2018codes}, or FT rotation-based state preparation~\cite{choi2023fault}, our method avoids the extra resource overhead for encoding ancillas and enables direct runtime switching of the data qubit’s encoding.